-East Sussex Fire and Rescue Service is managed by its board or Senior Leadership Team (SLT) comprising three Principal Officers and five assistant directors.
-The role of the Chief Fire Officer is to deliver the strategic aims and objectives on behalf of the Fire Authority and is supported by SLT who deliver services to local communities, and the necessary support functions, through the following directorates:
+East Sussex Fire and Rescue Service is managed by its board or Senior Leadership Team (SLT) comprising three Principal Officers, five assistant directors and one area manager (temporary).
+The role of the Chief Fire Officer is to deliver the strategic aims and objectives on behalf of the Fire Authority and they are supported by SLT who deliver services to local communities, and the necessary support functions, through the following directorates:

 - Service Delivery comprising:

 - o Safer Communities

-- o Operational Support and Resilience
+- Operational Support and Resilience

 - Service Planning and Assurance comprising:

 - o Resources / Treasurer

 - o Planning and Improvement

 - o People Services

-The team meet at least once a month to discuss strategic and policy issues and to monitor and determine service and financial plans into the future.
+SLT meets at least once a month to discuss strategic and policy issues and to monitor and determine service and financial plans into the future.

-The Expenditure and Funding Analysis demonstrates how the funding available to the Authority for the year 2022/23 has been used to provide services and this note provides a reconciliation of the main adjustments to net expenditure chargeable to the General Fund balances to arrive at the amounts in the Comprehensive Income and Expenditure Statement.
+The Expenditure and Funding Analysis demonstrates how the funding available to the Authority for the year 2023/24 has been used to provide services and this note provides a reconciliation of the main adjustments to net expenditure chargeable to the General Fund balances to arrive at the amounts in the Comprehensive Income and Expenditure Statement.
 The relevant transfers between reserves are explained in the Movement in Reserves Statement.